secretGeek/til/python/python_in_minecraft.md

 One of my daughters is getting into minecraft.
 I've heard you can do python in minecraft, so I want to give that a go.

-All of the examples below are taken wholly or in part from this awesome guide: [Python Coding for Minecraft by arpruss in minecraft](http://www.instructables.com/id/Python-coding-for-Minecraft/)
+All of the examples below are taken wholly or in part from this awesome guide: [Python Coding for Minecraft by Alex Pruss](http://www.instructables.com/id/Python-coding-for-Minecraft/)

 1. Get minecraft for PC